 Once you’ve entered your zip code, Plant Sentry™ alerts you when that plant is restricted in your state or county.
 This heads-up will appear both on that plants information page and in your shopping cart.
 Don’t hesitate to reach out to our experienced customer service representatives for help finding another size container, a similar variety, or alternative that doesn’t have restrictions in your state.

 Before any plant can cross state lines it is inspected and shipped at the right time to avoid invasive larvae, eggs, seeds , fungi or even bacterial issues from crossing into your area and becoming an issue for native flora and fauna.

 Your County Extension Office and our knowledgeable horticultural staff are here to help you find the perfect plant for your needs, your climate and your home landscaping!
 So head over to Nature Hills or call us for more information!

 As always, Happy Gardening!

-Check out Nature Hills Terms and Conditions for information regarding our shipping policies, about purchases outside the recommended USDA growing zone range, and to learn more on how we go above and beyond to keep you, your plants, and our environment safe!
+Check out Nature Hills Terms of Service for information regarding our shipping policies, about purchases outside the recommended USDA growing zone range, and to learn more on how we go above and beyond to keep you, your plants, and our environment safe!